ottenwbe/bosh-install/README.md

       --var-file private_key=${private_key_file}
       ```

-After the director is up and running, several other tasks can be executed to configure your bosh director.
+After the director is up and running, several other tasks are executed to configure your bosh director.
-1. Upload an initial cloud config
+1. Upload of an initial cloud config.
-1. Upload a stemcell
+1. Upload of a stemcell.
-1. Test the deployment with a dummy release
+1. Test pf the deployment with a dummy release.

 ### Putting it a all together ###